Hobart Taylor Jr.: Retirement and death

 Taylor resigned his directorship at the Export-Import Bank on January 22, 1968, and returned to private practice of the law.
 He joined the D.C. law firm of Dawson, Riddell, Taylor, Davis and Holroyd, then left in 1980 to become counsel for Jones, Day, Reavis and Pogue.
 He also served on the board of directors of a wide range of corporations, including Aetna Life and Casualty Company, Burroughs Corporation, Eastern Air Lines, The Great Atlantic and Pacific Tea Company, Standard Oil of Ohio, Urban National Corporation, and Westinghouse Electric Corporation.

 Taylor served for short periods of time in two federal government commissions, the 1977 Commission on Postal Service and the 1979 Commission on Executive Exchange.

 He was a member of the Democratic National Committee, a trustee of the NAACP, and vice chairman and trustee of the Wolf Trap Foundation for the Performing Arts.

 Hobart Taylor suffered from amyotrophic lateral sclerosis, and he died of the disease on April 2, 1981, while staying at Lyford Cay on the island of New Providence in The Bahamas.
-He was buried at the Emmanuel Episcopal Church Cemetery in Middleburg, Virginia.
+Upon his death, Taylor granted the John F. Kennedy Presidential Library publication rights to a 1967 interview, in which he offered retrospective comments on his work for the federal government.